datasciencecampus/pygrams/docs/tech-report.md

     39. medical imaging system         38.037687
     40. water treatment system         36.578996

-To find out how to run term filtering in PyGrams please see the 'Term Filter' section in the PyGrams README found on [Github](https://github.com/datasciencecampus/pyGrams#term-filters)
+To find out how to run term filtering in pyGrams please see the 'Term Filter' section in the [pyGrams README](https://github.com/datasciencecampus/pyGrams#term-filters) found on GitHub.

 ## Alternative models
-Our pipeline can run with other embedding models too, like [fasttext 300d](https://fasttext.cc/docs/en/english-vectors.html) or [word2vec 200d](https://drive.google.com/file/d/0B7XkCwpI5KDYNlNUTTlSS21pQmM/edit).
-We decided to default to this model as it is lightweight and meets github's storage requirements.
-For patents it performed similar to other usually better performing models like fasttext.
-However on a different text corpus that may not be the case, so the user should feel free to experiment with other models too.
+Our pipeline can run with other embedding models, such as [fasttext 300d](https://fasttext.cc/docs/en/english-vectors.html) or [word2vec 200d](https://drive.google.com/file/d/0B7XkCwpI5KDYNlNUTTlSS21pQmM/edit).
+We decided to default to the GloVe 50 model as it is lightweight and meets GitHub's storage requirements, and for patents it performed similar to other usually better performing models like fasttext.
+However, on a different text corpus that may not be the case, so the user should feel free to experiment with other models.
 Our pipeline is compatible with all word2vec format models and they can easily be deployed.

-# Objective 2: Emerging Terminology 4
+# Objective 2: Emerging Terminology
-## From tfidf to the timeseries matrix
+## From TF-IDF to the time series matrix
 In order to assess emergence, our dataset needs to be converted into a time-series.
-Our approach was to reduce the tfidf matrix into a timeseries matrix where each term is receiving a document count over a period.
-For example, if the period we set is a month and term 'fuel cell' had a non-zero tfidf for seventeen documents it would get a count of seventeen for this month.
-Once we obtain the timeseries matrix, we benchmarked three different methods to retrieve emerging terminology.
+Our approach was to reduce the TF-IDF matrix into a time series matrix where each term is receiving a document count over a period.
+For example, if the period we set is a month and term 'fuel cell' had a non-zero TF-IDF for seventeen documents, it would get a count of seventeen for this month.
+Once we obtain the time series matrix, we benchmarked three different methods to retrieve emerging terminology.
 These were Porter(2018)<sup>1<\sup>, quadratic and sigmoid fitting and a state-space model with kalman filter<sup>2<\sup>.

-## Escores 2 IT
+## Emergence scores

-## Previous and related work / Porter
+### Porter (2018)
-Our first attempts to generate emerging terminology insights were based on the [Porter(2018)](https://www.researchgate.net/publication/324777916_Emergence_scoring_to_identify_frontier_RD_topics_and_key_players) <a href="#ref1">[1]</a> publication.
-This method relied on ten timeseries periods, the three first being the base period and the following seven the active one.
+Our first attempts to generate emerging terminology insights were based on emergence scores defined by [Porter (2018)](https://www.researchgate.net/publication/324777916_Emergence_scoring_to_identify_frontier_RD_topics_and_key_players) <a href="#ref1">[1]</a>.
+This method relied on ten time series periods, the three first being the base period and the following seven the active period.
 The emergence score is calculated using a series of differential equations within the active period counts, normalised by the global trend.

 Active period trend:
 $A_{trend} = \frac {\sum_{i=5}^7 C_i}  {\sum_{i=5}^7 \sqrt{T_i}} - \frac {\sum_{i=1}^3 C_i}  {\sum_{i=1}^3 \sqrt{T_i}}$